 Inadequate breeding and a lack of training comes at a price.

-By the time the puppy reaches you it will already have begun to develop behavioural problems, which may be difficult for you to rectify.
+By the time the puppy reaches you, it will already have begun to develop behavioural problems, which may be difficult for you to rectify.

-The puppies are often taken from their mothers far too early.
-In addition, they won't have had much contact with people and in particular, children, and will have missed vital socialization development stages which may now be impossible to address.
+Unfortunately, puppies from a farm will have had little contact with people, particularly children, and will have missed vital socialisation development stages that may now be impossible to address.

-Puppy mill 'breeders' aren't interested in finding out what kind of homes the puppies are going to, nor will they want to answer all of your questions.
-They're more likely to be interested in the sale, and will sell to anyone who can pay the price.
+Puppy mill breeders are not interested in finding out what kind of homes the puppies are going to, nor will they want to answer all or any of your questions.

 Serious Health And/Or Behavioural Problems